“The Right Environment for You: Talking with Students about Natural Resources and Forestry”

 The U.S. forest products industry employs 950,000 workers and accounts for approximately four percent of the total U.S. manufacturing GDP.
 Programs in natural resources at colleges like North Carolina State University prepare students for work in the industry by offering numerous majors in fields including ecosystem assessment, policy and administration, conservation, environmental technology and management, forest management, as well as parks and recreation, and tourism.
 As Baby Boomers retire from these fields, they’ll need to be replaced.
 Which means colleges will need to step up recruiting students in the next few years.

 But for college programs in natural resources, attracting and retaining students, particularly Black students, has been and remains challenging.
 What are the issues students and the schools face, both in the past and today?
 What can colleges, professionals, and employers do to reach prospective students and employees?
-To discuss these and other related issues, join Sam Cook and Tremaine Brittian of NC State’s College of Natural Resources for a virtual presentation on September 17 at 1 pm.
-The event is free on Zoom but registration is required.
-This presentation is part of the Forest History Society’s Unprecedented Seasons lecture series.
+To discuss these and other related issues, Sam Cook and Tremaine Brittian of NC State’s College of Natural Resources gave a virtual presentation as part of the Forest History Society’s Unprecedented Seasons lecture series.